Founding and Early History of the Order

 Relationship with the Papacy

 As a religious order under Cistercian rule, Calatrava maintained close ties with the papacy.
 Popes granted the order numerous privileges, including exemption from tithes and the right to collect revenue from conquered territories.
 In return, the knights swore to defend the Church and to combat heresy.
 This relationship gave the order an international network of contacts and a steady stream of papal subsidies.
 However, it also embroiled them in wider conflicts.
 For example, in the 14th century, the order was drawn into the struggles between the Avignon and Roman papacies, further complicating their political allegiances.
+Despite these entanglements, the papacy continued to view Calatrava as a vital instrument of Christian expansion in the Iberian Peninsula.

-Internal Structure and Governance
+Internal Structure and Daily Life

 The order was governed by a master elected by the knights, assisted by a chapter of senior officers—the commander, the prior, the castellan.
 Candidates for master were typically drawn from the high nobility of Castile and León.
-Once elected, the master held near-absolute authority over the order's military and economic affairs, but he was answerable to the general chapter, which met annually.
+Once elected, the master held near-absolute authority over the order’s military and economic affairs, but he was answerable to the general chapter, which met annually.
 Beneath the master were the comendadores (commanders), each responsible for a castle or a district.
 This hierarchical organization, modeled on the Cistercian system, ensured discipline and efficiency.
 The order also maintained a network of monasteries and churches for its religious duties, blending the roles of soldier and monk.
+Daily life for a knight of Calatrava followed a strict routine: sunrise prayers, mass, then military training or patrols, followed by evening prayers.
+The diet was simple, and the knights slept in communal dormitories.
+This austere lifestyle, combined with rigorous discipline, forged a highly effective fighting force.

 The Decline of the Order